-K. The technology, your boss, and your friends, all influence how often you find yourself using (or overusing) these gadgets.
-But there's still someone who deserves scrutiny - the person holding the phone.

-L. I have a confession.
+- [K] The technology, your boss, and your friends, all influence how often you find yourself using (or overusing)these gadgets.
+But there's still someone who deserves scrutiny--the person holding the phone. - [L] I have a confession.
 Even though I study habit-forming technology for a living, disconnecting is not easy for me.
-I'm 新东方网四六级频道 http://cet4-6.xdf.cn/ online far more than I'd like.
-Like Schwartz and so many others, I often find myself distracted and off task.
+I'm online far more than I'd like.
+Like Schwartz and so many others, I often find myself distracted and off tack.
 I wanted to know why so I began self-monitoring to try to understand my behavior.
 That's when I discovered an uncomfortable truth.
 I use technology as an escape.
 When I'm doing something I'd rather not do, or when I'm someplace I'd rather not be, I use my phone to port myself elsewhere.
-I found that this ability to instantly shift my attention was often a good thing, like when passing time on public transportation.
-But frequently my tech use was not so benign.
+I found that this ability to instantly shift my attention was often a good thing, like when passing time on public transportation, But frequently my tech use was not so benign.
 When I faced difficult work, like thinking through an article idea or editing the same draft for the hundredth time, for example, a more sinister screen would draw me in.
-I could easily escape discomfort, temporarily, by answering email or browsing the web under the pretense of so-called "research."
-Though I desperately wanted to lay blame elsewhere, I finally had to admit that my bad habits had less to do with new-age technology and more to do with old-fashioned procrastination (拖延).
+I could easily escape discomfort. temporarily. by answering email or browsing the web under the pretense of so-called "research."
+Though I desperately wanted to lay blame elsewhere, I finally had to admit that my bad habits had less to do with new-age. technology and more to do with old-fashioned procrastination(推延) - [M] It's easy to blame technology for being so distracting, but distraction is nothing new.
+Aristotle and Socrates debated the nature of "akrasia"--our tendency to do things against our interests.
+If we're honest with ourselves, tech is just another way to occupy our time and minds, If we weren't on our devices.
+We'd likely do similarly unproductive. - [N] Personal technology is indeed more engaging than ever, and there's no doubt companies are engineering their products and services to be more compelling and attractive.
+But would we want it any other way?
+The intended result of making something better is that people use it more.
+That's not necessarily a problem, that's progress. - [O] These improvements don't mean we shouldn't attempt to control our use of technology.
+In order to make sure it doesn't control us, we should come to terms with the fact that it's more than the technology itself that's responsible for our habits.
+Our workplace culture, social norms and individual behaviors all play a part.
+To put technology in its place, we must be conscious not only of how technology is changing, but also of how it is changing us. - 36.
+Online services are so designed that the more they are used, the more profit they generate. - 37.
+The author admits using technology as an escape from the task at hand. - 38.
+Checking phones at dinners is now accepted as normal but not belching. - 39.
+To make proper use of technology, we should not only increase our awareness of how it is changing but also how it is impacting us. - 40.
+Most of us find it hard to focus on our immediate tasks because of Internet distractions.